suriyun-production/mmorpg-kit-docs/docs/pages/001-getting-started-singleplayer-lan.md

 * * *

-2\.
-Then import the package
+2. Then import the package package manager, if you are using Unity 2021, you have to do follows [this](pages/151-working-with-2021.md)

-3\.
-Then we’re going to build the test demo
+3. Then we’re going to build the test demo

 Click menu **File -> Build Settings**